 ANSWER: First, a little informative background.
-The basic phrasing for the modern Pledge of Allegiance was created by a Baptist minister named Francis Bellamy in 1892.
+The basic phrasing for the modern allegiance pledge to America was created by a Baptist minister named Francis Bellamy in 1892.
 His twenty-three word vow, crafted to be brief so that it could be recited quickly, is the following.

 After a few minor changes over the years, the modern Pledge was approved by the U.S. Congress and signed into law in 1954 by then President Eisenhower.
 According to the U.S. Flag Code, the below words of allegiance should be stated (for the majority of people) while standing at attention toward the flag with the right hand held over the heart.